Jaded-Encoding-Thaumaturgy/JET-guide/docs/filtering/order.md

 but what's arguably even more important is understanding which order to run filters in.

-## Reversing filters
+## Inverse filters

 If you're running any filter
-that reverse a process
-applied by the studio or authoring company, such as undoing an upscale or lowpass filter, you should *always* perform those before any other filtering.
+that does the inverse of a process applied by the studio or authoring company, such as a descale or lowpass filter, you should almost *always* perform those before any other filtering.
 These types of filters rely on the "state" of the video being the same